Managing Persuasion Robustly: The Optimality of Quota Rules: Introduction

+The information structure is the performance-evaluation plan the manager designs and commits to: a rating system that generates signals about which employees — and how many — are genuinely productive.
+Crucially, the CEO does not know the manager's preferred division size, nor the set of evaluation plans the manager can credibly implement.
+A quota rule is the policy to terminate 10\% of this division regardless of the evaluations: the CEO fixes the marginal distribution over actions ex ante, and lets the manager's ratings determine only which employees are cut, not how many.
+Because every evaluation plan now yields the same headcount outcome, the manager's size preference --- whatever its direction or shape --- is rendered moot at the margin: he is left indifferent over it, so his residual incentive is to design the evaluation plan that best serves firm value, which is exactly what the CEO wants.

-In many applications, the receiver faces uncertainty regarding the sender's utility function and the set of available signal structures.
-Taking the example of downsizing a firm, the CEO is uncertain about the manager's preferred department size and the set of possible evaluation plans the manager can implement.
-In the presence of such uncertainty, we adopt the notion of regret, which captures the difference between the optimal payoff with known utility function and set of available signal structures and the actual payoff achieved by a specific decision rule without such knowledge.
-Specifically, we consider the robustness objective where the receiver commits to a decision rule that minimizes the worst-case regret over all possible state-independent utility functions and sets of available signal structures for the sender.
-Our analyses also extend to a more general notion of regret that incorporates weighted differences between the optimal payoff without uncertainty and the actual payoff, encompassing classic max-min utility and min-max approximation ratio as special cases.
+In these and many other environments, the receiver faces uncertainty regarding the sender's utility function and the set of available information structures.
+In particular, the receiver is uncertain about the degree of alignment between the receiver and the sender.
+The receiver only knows that the sender's utility can be represented as the sum of the receiver's utility function and a state-independent utility function that represents the sender's bias.
+We refer to this as \emph{partial alignment}.
+Taking the example of downsizing a firm, the CEO is uncertain about the manager's preferred division size and the set of possible evaluation plans the manager can implement.
+In the presence of such uncertainty, we adopt the notion of regret, which captures the difference between the optimal payoff with a given (and known) utility function \emph{and} a given (and known) set of feasible information structures and the actual payoff achieved by a specific decision rule without such knowledge.
+Specifically, we consider the robust objective in which the receiver commits to a decision rule that minimizes the worst-case regret over all possible partially aligned utility functions and sets of available information structures for the sender.
+Our analysis also extends to a more general notion of regret that incorporates weighted differences between the optimal payoff without uncertainty and the actual payoff, encompassing classic max-min utility and the min-max competitive ratio as special cases.

-Before the robust analysis, we first consider the classic Bayesian benchmark where the receiver knows the utility function and the set of available signal structures of the sender.
-We show that in the Bayesian benchmark, the receiver can achieve his first-best payoff, i.e., the payoff achieved by the optimal signal structure and optimal action after any signal realization.
-Therefore, the regret, which is inevitable due to the receiver's ignorance about the model primitives, measures the difference between the maximum value of information and the actual payoff of the receiver.
+Before the robust analysis, we begin with the classic Bayesian benchmark where the only uncertainty is about the state of the world.
+Thus, the receiver knows the utility function of the sender and the set of information structures available to the sender.
+We show that, without uncertainty, the receiver can achieve his \emph{second-best payoff}, i.e., the payoff achieved by the optimal information structure given the set of \emph{feasible information structures} and the optimal action after any signal realization.